Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

 \subsection{Case 3$(a^2b^2c)$}

-Let the third of Figure \ref{2a2bc_pentagon} be the center tile $P_1$ in the partial neighborhood in Figure \ref{2a2bcF3}.
-We consider two possible arrangements of $P_5$.
-The first picture shows one arrangement, and the second and third show the other arrangement.
-We label the three partial neighborhood tilings as Cases 3.1, 3.2, 3.3.
-We also recall that, after Case 2, the degree of $H$ is $4$ or $5$.
+Let the third of Figure \ref{2a2bc_pentagon} be the center tile $T_1$ in the partial neighbourhood in Figure \ref{2a2bcF4}.
+We consider two possible arrangements of $T_6$.
+The first and second pictures show one arrangement.
+The third picture shows the other arrangement.
+We label the three partial neighbourhood tilings as Cases 3.1, 3.2, 3.3.
+Again, the degree of $H$ is $4$ or $5$.